Zero Trust has come a long way from being a buzzword to becoming a business imperative.

 Here are some other steps to follow when implementing a Zero Trust strategy:

-A cybersecurity asset management platform provides a unified view of all your assets, users, vulnerabilities, and more.
+A cybersecurity asset management solution provides a unified view of all your assets, users, vulnerabilities, and more.
 It provides you with much-needed visibility in today’s complex IT environment, and helps you along your Zero Trust journey by: